kragen/dernocua/text/c-stack-bytecode.md

-and and txScrapHndl three times) are referenced more than once and could thus be usefully listed in the function’s global-references vector so they could be referenced in a single byte; the other 5 would require a separate operand byte.
-Of the other 19 operands, most are small integers between -3 and 3 or between 0 and 6, so they could be packed into a 3-bit immediate field; the only exceptions are 8, 8, and 65, so there would be 3 more bytes of operands, and 16 bytecodes with embedded operands.
+and and txScrapHndl three times) are referenced more than once and could thus be usefully listed in the function’s global-references vector so they could be referenced in a single byte; the other 5 would require a separate operand byte.  loadfuncptr requires a separate operand byte, too.
+Of the other 21 operands, most are small integers between -3 and 3 or between 0 and 6, so they could be packed into a 3-bit immediate field; the only exceptions are 8, 8, 8, and 65, so there would be 4 more bytes of operands, and 17 bytecodes with embedded operands.

-So that’s 3 numeric operand bytes, 5 global-index operand bytes, and 10 function-call operand bytes, for 18 operand bytes, and 44+18 = 62
-bytes of bytecode.
-The procedure header is probably 2 bytes, the procedure's address in the global subroutine table is another 2 bytes, and then you have two global-variable offset bytes, so all in all the subroutine is probably about 68 bytes.
-This corresponds to 20 non-comment non-blank source lines of Pascal code, or 3.4 bytes per line, which is about 2.9 times the density of the original MacOS compiled program.
+So that’s 4 numeric operand bytes, 5 global-index operand bytes, 10 function-call operand bytes, and one loadfuncptr operand byte, for 20 operand bytes, and 44+20 = 64 bytes of bytecode.
+The procedure header is probably 2 bytes, the procedure's address in the global subroutine table is another 2 bytes, and then you have two global-variable offset bytes, so all in all the subroutine is probably about 64 + 2 + 2 + 2 = 70 bytes.
+This corresponds to 20 non-comment non-blank source lines of Pascal code, or 3.5 bytes per line, which is about 2.8 times the density of the original MacOS compiled program.

 (All this is assuming that there are few enough bytecode operations to fit into a single byte.
-The above code already uses `call`, `lea_blob`, `tinylit`, `loadword_blob`, `loadglobal`, `add`, `max`, `storeword_blob`, `lit8`, `storeword`, `storeword_offset`, and `ret`, which is 12, to 9 of which we are imputing this 3-bit operand field;
+The above code already uses `call`, `lea_blob`, `tinylit`, `loadword_blob`, `loadglobal`, `add`, `max`, `storeword_blob`, `lit8`, `storeword`, `storeword_offset`, and `ret`, which is 12, to 9 of which we are imputing this 3-bit operand field (let’s call these heavyweight opcodes “baryonic”);
 furthermore supersymmetry implies the existence of such undiscovered massive particles as `storeglobal`, `loadbyte_blob`, `storebyte_blob`, `loadword_offset`, `storebyte_offset`, and `loadbyte_offset`, which